Wilmela/RN-Weather/README.md

 # RN-Weather
-A weather app built with react native and openweatherapi.
+A weather app built with react native and openweathermap api.